Banca Transilvania

 Banca Transilvania S.A. (also BT or TLV) is a banking institution with headquarters in Cluj-Napoca, Romania.
 The bank was founded in 1993 in Cluj-Napoca with a capital of 2 billion RON, of which 79% was Romanian and 21% foreign.

 BT is the largest bank in Romania in terms of assets, with a market share of over 16%.
 Its activities are organized into four main business lines: corporate banking, IMM, retail banking and medical division.
-BT has about 1.76 million customers, 550 locations, and over 7,000 employees.
+BT has about 3.6 million customers (3.3 million personal accounts and 390,000 business accounts), 550 locations, and over 7,000 employees.
 Since June 2013, the CEO of BT has been Ömer Tetik.